 MSW, Simmons University

-Wendy is a first-generation college graduate who grew up with a single mother who instilled the value of service to others.
-Through her mother's example and her early service experience working with youth at a local Boys & Girls Club in college, she found the field of social work.
+Dr. Knight is a first-generation college graduate who grew up with a single mother who instilled the value of service to others.
+This upbringing led Dr. Knight to work with youth at a local Boys & Girls Club and the YMCA during her undergraduate studies.
+Through these early experiences, she found the field of social work.

-Since this time, Wendy has spent the majority of her career working with adolescents and families at various agencies in the Boston area.
-Wendy earned her Master of Social Work from Simmons University in 2008.
-She has trained numerous MSW students in the field during her time as the Director of Clinical and Support Services for the Boys & Girls Clubs of Boston and the Camp Harbor View Foundation.
-Her love of training students led her to begin adjunct teaching and eventually to the role of Director of Field Education for the BSW Program at Eastern Nazarene College.
+Since this time, Dr. Knight has gained extensive experience working with adolescents and families with complex psychosocial needs at various agencies in the Boston area.
+She trained numerous MSW students in the field during her time as the Director of Clinical and Support Services for the Boys & Girls Clubs of Boston and the Camp Harbor View Foundation.
+Her passion for training social work students led her to teach in higher education.